Pa1mina/digital-writing-folio/exercises.md

 These tools have only ever assisted me, and facilitated my writing.
 # A Response to the Electronic Literature Collection
 ## Volume 1
+### Carving In Possibilities by Deena Larson
+There is something quite saddening about this work.
+I feel as if it captures a time long ago.
+Both through its subject matter as well as the period in which it was created.
+It is simplistic in its interactivity, but not at all boring, mostly because it focuses on producing emotionally stimulating prose.
 ## Volume 2
+### Still Standing by Bruno Nadeau
+I thought it was interesting that we could not interact with this piece, as it was a documantry about the work.
+Whilst I do understand it to be 'electronic literature' - I do wonder how it can still be considered that if it is merely something that can only be interacted with in person.
+I guess this is something we will explore throughout class?
 ## Volume 3
+### The Hunt For The Gay Planet by Anna Anthropy
+Initially I thought this was an actual game, but it is text based.
+It was super fun to play and makes me realise that not all of this stuff needs to be overly complex and it can be obtainable.
+It makes me positive for my future project.
+Although, I did find the lack of visuals slightly boring.
 ## Volume 4
+### How To Rob A Bank By Alan Bigelow
+By far this has been my favourite piece of electronic literature.
+I absolutely loved the humour and the storytelling.
+This is something I wish to emmulate aesthetically at least.
+I will probably talk about the work for the first assignment.
 # Week 2
 Strike/
 # Week 3
-What elements of the works ("Taroko Gorge", "The Gathering Cloud", "First Draft of the Revolution", and "Shade") do you read?
+## What elements of the works ("Taroko Gorge", "The Gathering Cloud", "First Draft of the Revolution", and "Shade") do you read?
+I read the 'Shade' and although I understood the point of it, I found the work to be incredibly frusturating.
+I want to understand WHY the story needs to be told.
+But overall, I do appreicate the work that would have gone into creating something like this.
-How are those elements meaningful?
+## How are those elements meaningful?
+I think the subtle responses from the computer in 'Shade' are meaningful in a strange way.
+The computer not understanding my question after I get something wrong is somewhat symbolic.
-How are the works read differently from print literature?
+## How are the works read differently from print literature?
+To me, it is all about the interactivity.
+I find myself completely invested in the outcome of the story, where with print, I am simply an observer of the story, not a contributing factor.
+You also don't get to read passivly when you engage with electronic literature.
+Everything needs to be taken into account to progress.
-How is electronic literature different from print literature?
+## How is electronic literature different from print literature?
+I believe they are similar, not completely different.
+The level of interactivity is what I believe becomes the main difference.
-What are the qualities of the works we might consider as qualities of electronic lit
+## What are the qualities of the works we might consider as qualities of electronic lit
+Interactivity.
 # Week 4
+/
 # Week 5
-How is it different from fiction?
+## How is it different from fiction?
+It might not be fiction.
+The work could be anything.
-How is it different from games?
+## How is it different from games?
+We talked about this in class at length, and everybody kept referencing 'The Last of Us' which even I find to be a perfect example of literature and gaming.
+I don't think electonic literature is a game persay, however I also believe it always has some level of interactivity.
+I struggle to answer this question because I believe you can not so easily 'box' electronic literature.
-How do you plan fiction?
+## How do you plan fiction?
+I do not plan my fiction, I simply write and work out things as I go.
+Maybe this is why I haven't finished a full length novel.
-How could you plan hypertext fiction?
+## How could you plan hypertext fiction?
+I struggle to answer this as mentioned above, I do not plan.
+After learning about interactive fiction and hypertext, I will have no choice but to plan my work out.
+I need to decide what pattern of hypertext I will use for my future story.
 # Week 6
 ### Twine response and idea creation
-Planning of an hypertext
+Planning of an hypertext -
+Two men trying to catfish eachother?
 Omegel

 Man and Man